 When you have children and are going through a divorce, it is important that you focus on the best interests of your children first rather than turning to substance abuse for your own needs.
 You should make sure that you keep their needs at the forefront of all of your decisions.

-Free Consultation: Tulsa Oklahoma Divorce Attorney
+Low-cost Initial Consultation: Tulsa Oklahoma Divorce Attorney

 If you or your divorcing spouse are experiencing a substance abuse problem, it is important that you contact a Tulsa divorce attorney to find out what your legal options are in relation to child custody and at-fault divorce.
-Call Divorce of Tulsa Law Office at 918-924-5526 to schedule your free consultation today.
+Call Divorce of Tulsa Law Office at 918-924-5526 to schedule your low-cost consultation today.